konkinit/ChurnModeling/README.md

 end-to-end by entering some hyperparams to his convenience.

 ### Continous integration
-One continous integration (CI) procedure with 2 jobs mainly is designed and launched at every push to the main branch:
+One continous integration (CI) procedure with 2 jobs mainly is designed and launched at every push and merge to the main branch:
 -  Testing.
 Pytest collects the test from the tests folder and executes them
   -  if Testing goes through, a Docker Image is built and pushed onto the docker hub

+### Dataset
+The dataset used is

+### Modeling